Indigenous Cultural History

 The Cape Otway area with its abundance of resources and tradition makes it an area of high cultural and archaeological significance.
 Archaeological survey reports have documented tool making sites, midden sites and

-The Meeting Hut
+The Talking Hut

 In 1997 the Victorian Archaeological Survey investigation reported numerous midden and tool-making sites at Cape Otway.